Creative lab for experienced and early-career artists

 Rough Mix has taken place at The Lemon Tree in Aberdeen, Dance Base and Summerhall in Edinburgh, and Tramway in Glasgow.
 It is open to both experienced and early-career artists and selection is through an open call process.

-This year's Rough Mix is in Peebles from 19th-30th June 2017, presented in partnership with Eastgate Theatre and Arts Centre and supported by Creative Scotland and the National Theatre of Scotland.
-The participating artists are:
+Rough Mix 2017 took place in Peebles and was presented in partnership with Eastgate Theatre and Arts Centre.
+It was supported by Creative Scotland and the National Theatre of Scotland.
+The participating artists were: